ritutiw/Python/README.md

 # Python

-There are list of small projects done while completing my Data Science course.
+This Repo contains list of small projects done in my free time.
+ -